Updated October 2023

 Step 1: The first time you use the smart pathways, you’ll have to register your passport at the check-in counter.
 Your registration will be valid on the system till the expiry of your passport.

 Step 2: Once registered, simply walk through the smart tunnel, which has been fitted with a biometric scanner.
-All you need to is show your face and looking into the green dot in the camera.
+All you need to do is show your face and look into the green dot in the camera.
+Make sure that you have removed anything that might cover your face, such as glasses, face masks, or hats.

 Who can use the Smart Travel System?